Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Amenities: Similar to B6 location; L-shaped layout with distinct seating zones

-• Best For: Flights departing from far end of Concourse B
+• Best For: Flights departing from the far end of Concourse B

 United Club (Concourse C, near Gate C10)